mattwilson1024/microbit-bluetooth/README.md

    ```
 3. Go to http://localhost:4200/
 4. Click the `Connect` button and select the microbit in the device pairing pop up.
 On the Microbit LED display you should see a tick to signify that the connection is active.
 The LEDs should start to flash.
-5. Move the slider to change the speed.
+5. Move the slider or press the "Tap" button 8 times in a row to change the speed.
 This transmits a bluetooth message for example `400:` for 400ms delay between on/off states.
 The microbit reads until it sees a `:` character, parses the number to an int and sets the flash speed.